-Cinco de Mayo Activities for Spanish Class
+Cinco de Mayo Activities That Celebrate Real Culture

 Cinco de Mayo is a weird day if you’re a Spanish teacher.
 On the one hand, you might recoil at the mass production of stereotypes: sombreros, margaritas, and moustaches will undoubtedly abound May 5th.
-This is what you get when you type “Cinco de Mayo” into Amazon:

 The explanation as to why Cinco de Mayo is celebrated so widely in the U.S. is a bit muddied.
 Some speculate the reasons go back to California during the war with France, the Chicano Power movement in the 60’s, or beer companies that hijacked the holiday in the 80’s.
 In some places, Latinos are proactively planning events and naming it “Semana de la Raza.”

 While the holiday may not be a big deal in Mexico–outside of Puebla, maybe– I think it makes sense to acknowledge the day within U.S. classrooms.
 Many Mexicans here have taken up the custom of celebrating Cinco de Mayo as a chance to celebrate their heritage and home country, with large festivals in states like Texas.

 If you’re unsure of the history behind the day or why it matter how we celebrate, I recommend reading these articles:

 - Cinco de Mayo Myths and Facts

 - Why I Celebrate Cinco de Mayo from Fun for Spanish Teachers